pbozeman/artix-unplugged/docs/power.md

 Options for bank voltage selection:

 * Jumper on to select a resistor for adjusting a buck regulator.
 (Numato)
+* Change SMD resistors (Digilent)
 * Power mux like TPS2116DRLR.
-In theory, this would prevent cutover issues if a jumper is changed while the system is powered.
-Given that peripherals would likely also be being swapped, this seems like overkill.
-(Alacrity)
-* Change SMD resistors (Digilent)

-> Decision: Use a jumper to adjust the resistors for a buck regulator.
+(Alacrity) The advantage of this solution is that the selection can be made at a distance, potentially on the expansion board.

+> Decision: TPS2116DRLR

 ## Multi Rail Options